Georgia Drummy

-Georgia Drummy (born 18 April 2000) is an Irish junior tennis player.
+Georgia Drummy (born 18 April 2000) is an Irish former tennis player.

 She has a career-high singles ranking by the WTA of 795, achieved on 12 August 2019.
-She has won two singles titles on tournaments of the ITF World Tour so far.
+In her career, she won two singles titles on tournaments of the ITF Women's Circuit.

-Drummy has represented Ireland at the Fed Cup, where she has a win–loss record of 3–2.
+Drummy has represented Ireland in the Fed Cup, where she has a win–loss record of 3–2.

-On the junior tour, she has a career-high combined ranking of 35, achieved on 15 October 2018.
+On the junior tour, she reached a career-high combined ranking of 35, on 15 October 2018.